zupo/seaintome/README.md

 TODO
 ----

-* check which JS libs are not being used at all
+* rewrite theme to bootstrap4
 * load all external JS/CSS from CDN
 * tests
 * upgrade to Python 3.6
-* publish to GitHub Pages